akbacak/DMQR/README.md

 # DMQIR
-This repo contains some GUIs writen in Matlab.
+This repo contains some GUIs written in Matlab.
 The GUIs use multiple images as queries.
 Images are from LAMDA dataset which are available at http://www.lamda.nju.edu.cn/data_MIMLimage.ashx?AspxAutoDetectCookieSupport=1.

 # 1
 Generate hash codes of images by https://github.com/akbacak/DMLH2  repo.

 # 2
-Convert hash codes from txt to mat format and locate the them in the ./lamdaDataset/hashCodes folder.
-Note that filenames.mat file contain image file names and targets.mat file contains image labels which are encodes as one hot.
+Convert hash codes from txt to mat format and locate them in the ./lamdaDataset/hashCodes folder.
+Note that filenames.mat file contain image file names and targets.mat file contains image labels which are encoded as one hot.

 # 3
 Just run any GUI, everything is straight forward after that.
 The GUI dmqRetrieval use any two LAMDA images as queries.